 Consumers are proving that they are still willing to spend in a highinterest-rate environment.
 However, this momentum is built on a shaky foundation.
 We believe strong consumer spending, for now, is incentivized by a still low unemployment rate of 3.8%, as well as a recovery in the U.S. labour force participation rate from post-pandemic lows.
-This represents the tail end of pent-up, post-COVID demand, we believe.
-We note that the 4.8% personal income growth year-over-year is met with decreasing real wage growth, and the current consumer strength is funded by depleting pandemic-era savings.
-Moreover, there has been a renewed increase in consumer credit levels, rising by 4.0%, which implies many consumers have gone beyond their savings and are relying on borrowing to finance inflated purchases.
+This represents the tailend of pent-up, post-COVID demand, we believe.
+We note that the 4.6% personal income growth year over year is met with decreasing real wage growth, and the current consumer strength is funded by depleting pandemic-era savings.
+Moreover, there has been a renewed increase in consumer credit levels, which implies many consumers have gone beyond their savings and are relying on borrowing to finance inflated purchases.
 In our view, current spending patterns are not sustainable, and deteriorating consumer balance sheets are highly concerning.
 Through the lens of the equity market, the dislocation between the gloomy outlook and a charged spirit is also visible.
-Despite the University of Michigan Sentiment Index remaining within a historically low range, at 68.1 index points as at September 30, 2023, equities seemingly continue to disregard the negative economic outlook and instead responded positively to a slightly better-than-expected earnings contraction through the first three guarters of 2023.
-Once again, the market's behaviour is concerning.
+Once again, the market's behavior is concerning.